dogmatiq/dogma/docs/adr/0019-automatic-process-creation.md

 - Allow `Process[EventTimeout]Scope.ExecuteCommand()` and `ScheduleTimeout()` to
   be called at any time.
 Doing so should "negate" any prior call to `End()` as though it were never called.
-- Remove `StatelessProcessRoot` and `StatelessProcessBehavior`.
-With the notion of "existence" being removed from the public API a stateless process becomes nonsensical.
 - Routing a command message to a process instance causes that instance to begin.

 ## Consequences

 Largely, this should simplify implementations of both `ProcessMessageHandler` by application developers and `Process[Event|Timeout]Scope` by engine developers.

-With the removal of `StatelessProcessRoot`, some process implementations will require an additional type declaration for their root value.

 The removal of `Begin()` does mean that engines no longer get an explicit request to start a process instance.
 However, we can avoid starting unwanted